FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 • Hyundai/Kia Motors (automotive)

-• QatarEnergy (oil & gas)
+• QatarEnergy (oil and gas)

 • Visa (financial services)

-Tier 2: FIFA World Cup Sponsors (7 companies)
+Tier 2: FIFA World Cup Sponsors (7 companies):

 • Budweiser (beer)